Do you have to be vaccinated to attend classes at Community Fitness?

 To access on demand workouts, hover over “Virtual Classes” and click the “On Demand Workouts” link.
 Formats are separated into the following six categories, Dance Fitness, Strength & Cardio, Barre, Yoga & Wellness, Pilates and Cycle.
 Scroll down and click on the format tile of your choice.
 You’ll be asked to login, if you haven’t already, and a video player page will appear.
 Click the icon in the lower right corner of the video player to expand the view.
 Click the drop-down arrow in the top left corner, select a class by date from the drop-down menu and click play.
 Press ESC to exit the full page video player and return to our On Demand Fitness page.
 Repeat as desired.

 How much does on demand fitness cost?

 You can start streaming today for free!
 A 7-day Free Trail is available via our Monthly or Annual Pass.
-Our virtual content is separated into two main categories: Livestreamed classes and On Demand workouts.
-All pricing options for virtual content include unlimited access to both.
+Our virtual content is separated into two main categories: Livestreamed group exercise classes and On Demand workouts – all pricing options for virtual content, at our health club, include unlimited access to both.

 - $8 Day Pass (unlimited access for 24hrs)

 Is there one membership price that includes both in-person classes and all the virtual content?

 If you want to take virtual classes and in-studio classes at our Seattle gym, you’ll need two separate accounts.
 Each has their own login credentials and are paid for separately.
 Learn more about our health club’s virtual account vs. in-studio account pricing here.

 What equipment is needed for virtual / on demand workouts?

 Equipment used in our on demand group exercise classes range from body weight to hand weights, from balls to resistance bands.
 Once you’ve taken a few classes with your favorite instructor(s), you’ll get a sense of what you’ll need for the class.
 We’ve included some creative equipment substitutions below, many of which can be found right in your pantry!